fbef0102/L4D1_2-Plugins/l4d_unreservelobby/readme.md

 		// Automatically unreserve server after server lobby reserved and full in gamemode (8 in versus/scavenge, 4 in coop/survival/realism) l4d_unreservelobby_full "1"

+		// When player number reaches the following number, the server unreserves.
+		// 0 = 8 in versus/scavenge, 4 in coop/survival/realis.
+		// >0 = Any number greater than zero.
+		l4d_unreservelobby_trigger "0"
 		```
 </details>